 An adult African elephant, the largest land animal on Earth, can weigh as much as two tons.
 Their activities—walking, playing, even bellowing—might shake the ground beneath them.
-But new research in the journal Current Biology this week finds that the signals from an elephant’s walk are capable of traveling as far as three kilometers, while a roaring bull, or male elephant, might be detectable a full six kilometers away with just seismological monitoring tools.
+But research in the journal Current Biology finds that the signals from an elephant’s walk are capable of traveling as far as three kilometers, while a roaring bull, or male elephant, might be detectable a full six kilometers away with just seismological monitoring tools.

 Biologist Beth Mortimer and seismologist Tarje Nissen-Meyer, both at the University of Oxford and co-authors of the new research, describe the signals they captured in the ground and explain how a network of seismological sensors might help us study elephants from a distance, and even protect endangered elephants from poaching.

 A series of elephants walking past a geophone.
 Credit: Mortimer et al. 2018.

 Beth Mortimer is a research fellow in the Department of Biology at the University of Oxford in Oxford, United Kingdom.

 Tarje Nissen-Meyer is an associate professor of Geophysics at the University of Oxford in Oxford, United Kingdom.

 IRA FLATOW: This is Science Friday.
 I’m Ira Flatow.
 Later in the hour, we’re going to talk about the growing E coli outbreak in Romaine lettuce, and how farm food safety tests could use a bit of an update.
 But first, I want you to listen to a sound and guess what it is.

 Yeah, it does sound like a heartbeat, but it is not.
 It is the seismic sound of an elephant walking.
 The vibrations in the Earth.
 Let me play it again.